Alessandragon/Mparloc/README.md

 [DOI](https://doi.org/10.1029/2020JB020359)

 ## Introduction
-I implemant a Bayesian method for the earthquake location which combines the information derived from the differential P-wave and S-wave arrival times, amplitude ratios and back-azimuths measured at a minimum of two stations.
+I implement a Bayesian method for the earthquake location, which combines the information derived from the differential P-wave and S-wave arrival times, amplitude ratios and back-azimuths measured at a minimum of two stations.
-A complete posterior pdf of location is provided as a probability map on the computational grids and uncertainty of location is estimate as the range where the probability is over a prefixed threshold.
+A complete posterior pdf of location is provided as a probability map and uncertainty of location is estimate as the range where the probability is over a prefixed threshold.
-In order to improve the speed performance, a pseudo-global search algorithm is implemented to explore in a fast way a even very dense computational grids.
+In order to improve the speed performance, a pseudo-global search algorithm is implemented to explore in a fast way an even very dense computational grids.

 ## Config, Installing and running